Mariano Eduardo de Rivero y Ustáriz: Return to Peru

-Simón Bolívar, who served as president of Gran Colombia (1819–1830) and president of Peru (1824–1827), facilitated Rivero's return to his home country.
+Simón Bolívar, who served as president of Gran Colombia (1819–1830) and president of Peru (1824–1827), arranged Rivero's return to his home country.
 Rivero left Bogotá and arrived in Lima at the end of 1825.
-The Peruvian government appointed him in March 1826 as general director of mining, agriculture, public instruction, and museums.
+In March 1826, the Peruvian government appointed him general director of mining, agriculture, public instruction, and museums.

-From 1826 onward, Rivero founded a scientific journal, established Peru's first national museum, created the School of Mines, and served as prefect in mining regions.
-In 1828, he founded the first Mining School of Lima (today Universidad Nacional de Ingeniería) and the first National Museum of Natural History, Antiquities and History of Peru (today the Museo Nacional de Arqueología, Antropología e Historia del Perú).
-He also published extensively on Peru's mineral resources during this period.
+In 1827–1828, as director of mining, he drew up a full plan and internal by-laws for a school of mines in Lima, secured the former Casa de la Inquisición as its seat, and assembled its laboratory and teaching collection, but the government, strained by economic and political crises, never issued the founding decree.
+He did found the first National Museum of Natural History, Antiquities and History of Peru (today the Museo Nacional de Arqueología, Antropología e Historia del Perú).

-Rivero continued conducting scientific studies, traveling throughout Peru, and, with Nicolás Fernández de Piérola, founded a journal of natural sciences, Memorial de Ciencias Naturales y de Industria Nacional y Extranjera, published between 1827 and 1829.
-In it, he authored numerous articles and papers on topics such as the amalgamation of silver, the exploitation of guano, the analysis of mineral water from the thermal springs of Yura and other locations in Arequipa, reports on mining regions, and descriptions of gold, silver, and ceramic idols.
+Rivero continued his scientific studies, traveled throughout Peru, and, with Nicolás Fernández de Piérola, founded a journal of the natural sciences, Memorial de Ciencias Naturales y de Industria Nacional y Extranjera, which was published between 1827 and 1829.
+In it, he wrote numerous articles and papers on topics such as the amalgamation of silver, the exploitation of guano, the analysis of mineral water from the thermal springs of Yura and other locations in Arequipa, reports on mining regions, and descriptions of gold, silver, and ceramic idols.

 In 1829, General Antonio Gutiérrez de la Fuente revolted against the government and became president of Peru.
 Amid an economic crisis, he eliminated the position of director of mining.
-These circumstances, combined with political instability, prompted Rivero to leave Peru and immigrate to Chile, where he continued his studies in meteorology, mineralogy, and geology.
+These circumstances and the political instability led Rivero to leave Peru and emigrate to Chile, where he continued his studies in meteorology, mineralogy, and geology.

 Political career

-Rivero returned to Peru in 1832, resumed his previous position, continued his scientific activities, and additionally began a political career.
+Rivero returned to Peru in 1832, resumed his previous position, continued his scientific work, and began a political career.
 In 1832, he was elected as a deputy to the congress for the province of Caylloma (department of Arequipa).
-General Felipe Santiago Salaverry, president of Peru (1835–1836), appointed him in 1835 as his counselor.
+General Felipe Santiago Salaverry, president of Peru (1835–1836), appointed him as his counselor in 1835.

 Under the presidency of General Agustín Gamarra (1838–1841), Rivero was appointed inspector of public works.
 In 1839, he served as chief customs officer of Arica (then part of Peru; now in Chile).
-During the presidency of Marshal Ramón Castilla (1844–1851 and 1855–1862), Rivero was appointed governor of the Junín Region in 1845 and governor of the department of Moquegua in 1848.
-As governor of Junín, he founded the city of San Ramón and established a central mining school in Huánuco.
+During the presidency of Marshal Ramón Castilla (1844–1851 and 1855–1862), Rivero was prefect of the department of Junín from 1845 to 1848.
+There, he founded the city of San Ramón and organized the first Peruvian school of mines, which opened in Huánuco on 28 July 1848.
+He was later prefect of the department of Moquegua.